0xtaf/forta-perpfi-suite/README.md

   - Fired when there are more failed transactions than the specified limit within a specified time window
   - Severity is always set to "medium"
   - Type is always set to "info"
-  - Metadata fields contains Perp.Fi account name, account address, and list of failed transactions
+  - Metadata field contains Perp.Fi account name, account address, and list of failed transactions

 <!-- -->
 - AE-PERPFI-HIGH-PENDING-TX
   - Fired when the number of pending transactions for specific Perpetual Finance addresses exceeds a threshold
   - Severity is always set to "low"
   - Type is always set to "degraded"
-  - Metadata fields contains Perp.Fi account name, account address, and number of pending transactions
+  - Metadata field contains Perp.Fi account name, account address, and number of pending transactions

 ## Test Data